MLSDev/development-standards/platform/android/android.md

 ### Target SDK Version

-For new projects, use latest stable version of Android API (7.1.1 Nougat, API Level 25).
+For new projects, use latest stable version: Android 8.0 Oreo (API level 26).
 Do not use beta versions or developer previews.